clarencepohh/tp/docs/UserGuide.md

 ### Switching to Month View: `month`

-The `month` command allows you to switch to the month view from any other view.
+The `month` command allows you to switch to the month view from week view.

 **Usage:**